Level 7 Postgraduate Diploma in Traumatology & PTSD

 This course was extremely well received when it was premiered to an NHS team.
 The team expressed feeling skilled and empowered after this workshop and issued an invitation to Lucia to come back and teach further courses.

-For 2018, this course was been expanded to include an additional weekend module teaching Cognitive Processing Therapy (CPT), which participants have found to be an excellent process that complements the other processes taught in the course and enables therapists to work even more effectively with an even wider group of trauma clients.
-Lucia previously taught this course separately, but feedback has resulted in it being incorporated into this PG diploma course.
-For 2021 we have added another day, but have not increased the cost of the course.
+This course has been expanded to include an additional weekend module teaching Cognitive Processing Therapy (CPT), which participants have found to be an excellent process.
+It complements the other processes taught in the course and enables therapists to work more effectively with an even wider group of trauma clients.
+Lucia previously taught this course separately, but the positive feedback has resulted in it being incorporated into this PG diploma course.

 Course Outline Structure & Meeting Days